-BioLUC is a SD simulation model (NREL 2012, Bush et al 2011) that represents key economic and social drivers of global LUC and their interactions over time, enabling exploration of different scenarios with implications for LUC.
-In particular, BioLUC can explore implications of and assumptions about LUC by analyzing the limits of sustainable biofuels production under varied future conditions regarding inputs such as population growth, crop yields, and plant and animal product supply and demand.
+The new model, called BioLUC, is a SD simulation model (NREL 2012, Bush et al 2011) that represents key economic and social drivers of global LUC and their interactions over time, enabling exploration of different scenarios with implications for LUC.
+In particular, BioLUC can explore implications of and assumptions about LUC by analyzing the limits of sustainable biofuels production under varied future conditions regarding inputs, specifically population growth, crop yields, and plant and animal product supply and demand.
 BioLUC was created using the STELLA Version 9.1.4 software package (ISEE Systems, Lebanon, New Hampshire) using a stock-and-flow structure; it focuses on information feedback processes that underwrite the dynamic movement of key quantities over time.

 BioLUC generally would fit the causal descriptive category.
-However, to-date, causal descriptive modeling systems have been spreadsheet-based models that lack dynamic stock-and-flow frameworks.
-To explain the distinctions we show SD models as a separate column in Table 1.
+However, to date, causal descriptive modeling systems have been spreadsheet-based models that lack dynamic stock-and-flow frameworks.
+To explain the distinctions we describe SD models in a separate column in Table 1.
 See SI Section 2 for additional details about SD modeling, its historical context, and its use in projecting the consequences of today’s and potential future policies.

 The BioLUC model recognizes the accomplishments of past LUC modeling efforts and provides a modeling option that may address some of the limitations of current methods evaluating LUC.
 Transparency and ease-of-use are challenging to achieve when examining issues of biofuel-induced LUC, especially for the many interested stakeholders who are not economic modeling specialists.
-Enabling this community to access a transparent analytic method could help them work together to understand and analyze underlying LUC drivers; test assumptions about LUC systems against historic data; investigate future conditions; and assess implications of new LUC research results (Sheehan 2009, Sheehan 2012).
+Enabling this community to access a transparent analytic method can help them work together to understand and analyze underlying LUC drivers; test assumptions about LUC systems against historic data; investigate future conditions; and assess implications of new LUC research results (Sheehan 2009, Sheehan 2012).
 As tools for this kind of shared exploration, existing models are either too complex, with light model structure documentation, difficult data access, or, alternatively, grossly simplistic (i.e., deterministic method).
 A SD modeling approach building on the causal descriptive method attempts to fill this analysis space.

 The fundamental interactions, purported drivers, and impacts of LUC can readily be modeled using SD.
-Parsimonious SD models can be powerful tools for generating and communicating important insights to the public (Forrester 2007), and SD has long been used to examine and elucidate a wide variety of public policy questions and applications (Ghaffarzadegan et al 2011).
+Parsimonious SD models can be powerful tools for generating and communicating important insights to the public (Forrester 2007), and SD has long been used to examine and inform a wide variety of public policy questions and applications (Ghaffarzadegan et al 2011).
 Users can easily modify BioLUC to test the effects of policies or model assumptions.
 Another benefit is its capability for dynamic analysis: our model, crop yields and food demand profiles (e.g., meat demand and caloric preferences) may dynamically (and endogenously) change over time due to improvements in economic and technological wealth.
-This provides flexibility for assessing a range of plausible LUC impacts as part of sensitivity or Monte Carlo analysis at a high level before carrying out a fuller analysis with a more detailed economic equilibrium model.
+This provides flexibility for assessing a range of plausible LUC impacts as part of sensitivity or Monte Carlo analysis at a high level, before carrying out a fuller analysis with a more detailed economic equilibrium model.

 BioLUC Modeling Approach